DesyncTheThird/corne-keymap/readme.md

 | Left   | Left       | Immediate  | `''`            |
 | Right  | Right      | Immediate  | `,⎵`            |

-Immediate rules eagerly trigger on magic-key-down if matched; other rules trigger on next-key-down.
+Immediate rules eagerly trigger on context-key-down if matched; other rules trigger on next-key-down.

-The rules have been set up such that pressing whichever punctuation key is more comfortable while typing (i.e. sequences that aren't SFBs) will generally produce contextually sensible punctuation.
+The rules have been set up such that pressing whichever punctuation key is more comfortable while typing (i.e. sequences that aren't SFBs) will generally produce contextually sensible outputs.
 The rules table can easily be extended for other use-cases, such as diacritics and dead keys.

 > [!NOTE]
 > New rules can be added to the `keymatch_rule_t match_rules[]` table.
 The rules are matched greedily top down, so more general rules should go lower in the table and specific rules higher up.